datawire/ambassador-docs/docs/edge-stack/1.13/topics/concepts/microservices-api-gateways.md

 A microservices API gateway also supports dynamically routing user requests to different service versions for canary testing.
 By routing a small fraction of end-user requests to a new version of a service, service teams can safely test the impact of new updates to a small subset of users.

-## Microservices API Gateways vs. Enterprise API Gateways
+## Microservices API Gateways vs. enterprise API Gateways

 At first glance, the use case described above may be fulfilled with an enterprise-focused API gateway.
 While this may be true, the actual emphasis of enterprise API gateways and microservices API gateways are somewhat different: